Lukarbonite/multiplayer-game/README.md

-Of course.
-After reviewing your codebase, I've updated the README to reflect all the new features, performance optimizations, and control schemes you've implemented.
-Here is the updated `README.txt`:

----
 # 🎮 Multiplayer Cell Eater Game

 A real-time multiplayer game inspired by Agar.io, built with Node.js, Socket.IO, and HTML5 Canvas.
 Features advanced cell mechanics, a highly configurable client, cross-platform controls, and full Xbox controller support.